clockworklabs/SpacetimeDB/docs/STYLE.md

 Reference pages should be written in relatively formal language that would seem at home in an encyclopedia or a textbook.
 Or, say, [the Microsoft .NET API reference](https://learn.microsoft.com/en-us/dotnet/api/?view=net-8.0).

-#### Short descriptions of functions and methods: passive voice

-Use the passive voice for one-line descriptions of methods

 #### Declarative present tense, for behavior of properties, functions and methods

 Use the declarative voice when describing how code works or what it does.
 [For example](https://learn.microsoft.com/en-us/dotnet/api/system.collections.arraylist?view=net-8.0):